xored/q7.examples.jacoco/README.md

 Generating coverage report
 --------------------------

-It is obvious to use JaCoCo Maven plugin [report goal][report-goal]:
+It is obvious to use [report goal][report-goal] from JaCoCo Maven plugin:

 	<execution>
 		<id>report</id>